dastewart028-eng/Desmaine-Peterseb/README.md

  Steps: Initiate the project , check if all conceptual design approvals has been followed through for stage gate, , detailed design final approvals, following through to exceution and close out and completetion and do a benefit review.
 * **Key Steps:** What are the 5-7 most critical steps you would take, from initiation to completion?
 * My understanding is based on the CoCT's Supply Chain Management Policy, which is founded on the principles of fairness, equity, transparency, competitiveness, and cost-effectiveness as mandated by the MFMA.
-* Step 1: Demand Management & SCM Plan: The process begins even before advertisement, with proper demand planning and inclusion in the approved SCM Plan, ensuring budget availability as per the MFMA's budget control requirements.
+*Step 1:*  Demand Management & SCM Plan: The process begins even before advertisement, with proper demand planning and inclusion in the approved SCM Plan, ensuring budget availability as per the MFMA's budget control requirements.
-* Step 2:Compilation of Tender Documents: This includes clear, unambiguous specifications and the specific evaluation criteria (e.g., 80/20 or 90/10 price/point system) that will be used, published upfront to ensure transparency.
+*Step 2:* Compilation of Tender Documents: This includes clear, unambiguous specifications and the specific evaluation criteria (e.g., 80/20 or 90/10 price/point system) that will be used, published upfront to ensure transparency.
-*Step 3:Advertisement & Publication: The bid is advertised in the Government Tender Bulletin and on the City’s website for a minimum period, providing equal opportunity for all potential bidders.
+*Step 3:* Advertisement & Publication: The bid is advertised in the Government Tender Bulletin and on the City’s website for a minimum period, providing equal opportunity for all potential bidders.
-*Step 4:Bid Opening Committee: Upon closing, bids are publicly opened by a Bid Opening Committee, which records the names of bidders and prices, ensuring the first layer of transparency.
+*Step 4:* Bid Opening Committee: Upon closing, bids are publicly opened by a Bid Opening Committee, which records the names of bidders and prices, ensuring the first layer of transparency.
 *Step 5:Evaluation Process: A Bid Evaluation Committee (BEC), constituted according to delegated authority, evaluates bids strictly against the pre-published criteria.
 This is a critical control point to prevent deviations and ensure fairness.
 *Step 6:Adjudication & Award: The Bid Adjudication Committee (BAC) reviews the BEC's recommendations to ensure due process was followed.
 The award is then made to the bidder who scored the highest in terms of the pre-stated criteria.
 The MFMA requires that any deviations, especially regarding contracts above a specific value, must be reported and justified.
 *Step 7:Council Reporting: For contracts above a specific value threshold, the award must be reported to the Mayoral Committee and Council, as per MFMA regulations, ensuring ultimate oversight and accountability."